apache/druid/docs/ingestion/automatic-compaction.md

 ### Set frequency of compaction runs

-If you want the Coordinator to check for compaction more frequently than its indexing period, create a separate duty group and set its time period in the `coordinator/runtime.properties` file.
-For example, to change the auto-compaction period to 1 minute:
+If you want the Coordinator to check for compaction more frequently than its indexing period, create a separate group to handle compaction duties.
+Set the time period of the duty group in the `coordinator/runtime.properties` file.
+The following example shows how to create a duty group named `compaction` and set the auto-compaction period to 1 minute:
 ```
 druid.coordinator.dutyGroups=["compaction"]
 druid.coordinator.compaction.duties=["compactSegments"]